-If you are a landowner interested in learning more about how to preserve your land you can download a copy of the Manada Conservancy Preservation Packet.
+If you are a landowner interested in learning more about how to preserve your land, download a copy of the Manada Conservancy Preservation Packet.
 This packet contains information about land trusts and what they do, information about the process of placing a conservation easement, and a fact sheet about land protection options.

 What is a conservation easement?
-Simply put, it is a restriction placed on a parcel of land, protecting its conservation value by limiting development, restricting activities in sensitive areas, such as stream banks or steep slopes. or preserving it as farmland.
+Simply put, it is a restriction placed on a parcel of land, protecting its conservation value by limiting development, restricting activities in sensitive areas such as stream banks or steep slopes, or preserving it as farmland.
 The restrictions run with the deed in perpetuity.
-You retain ownership of the property, but have given up some rights, such as limiting subdivision, according to the terms—established by you—of your easement.
-This restriction reduces the value of your property by a measurable amount, which may be considered a charitable deduction by the IRS.
+You retain ownership of the property but give up some rights (such as limiting subdivision) according to the terms established by you in your easement.
+This restriction reduces the value of your property by a measurable amount but may be considered a charitable deduction by the IRS.

-The Manada Conservancy is a non-profit land preservation organization—a land trust—with the mission of preserving natural, agricultural, scenic and historic lands in our region.
-We work with landowners who wish to preserve their land voluntarily, and once we have accepted a conservation easement on a property, we are responsible to make sure, in perpetuity, that the preservation wishes of the landowner are upheld.
-This does cost us money, and we do request (but do not require) a small endowment amount to help us uphold our responsibility to your land—the IRS requires that we demonstrate that we have the resources to protect the easement.
+Manada Conservancy is a non-profit land preservation organization—a land trust—with the mission of preserving natural, agricultural, scenic and historic lands in our region.
+We work with landowners who wish to preserve their land voluntarily.
+Once we have accepted a conservation easement on a property, we are responsible to make sure that the preservation wishes of the landowner are upheld in perpetuity.
+This does cost us money, and we do request (but do not require) a small endowment amount to help us uphold our responsibility to your land: the IRS requires us to demonstrate that we have the resources to protect the easement.
 We take this job very seriously, and we have worked with a number of landowners to protect their lands in this way.
 See some of our past projects.

-The Manada Conservancy is a sponsor member of the Land Trust Alliance, a national umbrella organization for land trusts.
-Their web site contains a wealth of information about land trusts, land protection and specific land preservation issues.
+Manada Conservancy is a sponsor member of the Land Trust Alliance, a national umbrella organization for land trusts.
+Their website contains a wealth of information about land trusts, land protection, and specific land preservation issues.